-&lt;sup>1 This study was prepared for Craig Lewis, Director of DERA and Chief Economist of the Commission, and is intended to provide background information on the potential economic effects from the definition of Qualified Residential Mortgage.
+1 This correction was performed for Mark Flannery, Director of DERA and Chief Economist of the Commission, and rectifies a misclassification of certain mortgage loans that have missing data on FICO scores, LTV ratios, or missing remittance data for some remittance periods, and addresses other minor errors.
+Taken together, these errors affected only a small number of records and do not qualitatively change the conclusions of the August 2013 paper.
+This paper supersedes that earlier paper authored by Joshua White and Scott Bauguess (with significant contribution by Ioannis Floros) that was prepared for Craig Lewis, then-Director of DERA and Chief Economist of the Commission, and was intended to provide background information on the potential economic effects from the definition of Qualified Residential Mortgage.
 The U.S. Securities and Exchange Commission, as a matter of policy, disclaims responsibility for any private publication or statement of any of its employees.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the Commission or of the authors' colleagues on the staff of the Commission.